Standard conjectures for abelian fourfolds: Introduction

 Now the theory of quadratic forms (in particular the product formula on Hilbert symbols) tells us that the positivity of $q \otimes \R$ is equivalent to the following statement.
-The quadratic forms $q \otimes \Q_p $ and $\tilde{q}\otimes \Q_p$ are not isomorphic precisely if the Hodge types of $\tilde{q}$ force $\tilde{q} \otimes \R$ to be negative definite.
-(Note that this equivalence holds because our quadratic spaces have rank two).
+The quadratic forms $q \otimes \Q_p $ and $\tilde{q}\otimes \Q_p$ are not isomorphic precisely if the Hodge types of $\tilde{q}$ are odd.
+(Note that this equivalence holds because our quadratic spaces have rank two.)

 \